JasonMorgan/JasonMorgan.github.io/_posts/2019-03-17-concourse-in-k8s.md

 ### Getting into the code

-Kubernetes is YAML so now we're going to dive into that.
+Kubernetes is effectively tons of YAML so now we're going to dive into that now.

 #### Pre reqs